add

 - "Shell completion is broken" → shell-completion

-Recommended models for fast, cheap branch name generation:
+Recommended models for fast, cheap branch name generation (with llm):

 gemini-2.5-flash-lite(recommended)gpt-5-nano